mighty-gerbils/gerbil/doc/guide/intro.md

 ```

 Note that if one of your super-classes defines a constructor, you must
-also define a constructor which by default have the same name as the
+also define a constructor which by default has the same name as the
 super constructor.
 If you have conflicting constructor method names
 for your super classes, you must explicitly specify the constructor
 method for your class.
 This situation is best avoided by using the